SodiumIodide/osc-map/README.md

 | 9     | 10    | 11    | 12    |
 | Booth | 13    | 14    | 15    |

-Any numbers greater than 20 will not be functional.
+Any numbers greater than 20 will not be functional, and any numbers greater than 15 will likely not be installed in the house unless hardware changes are made.
+As an aside, any hardware changes should be flashed with similar firmware in HomeAssistant to the existing bulb devices.

 Along with the `houselights` list, you can include a 4 digit RGBW value in the form of an integer list from 0-255 for each value to assign a color profile for the specified LED bulbs via the `rgbws` option.
 As such, this list can range from `[0, 0, 0, 0]` for no light effect to `[255, 255, 255, 255]` for a full light effect.
 There are theories and sciences behind mixing RGBW values which are outside the scope of this README, so experimentation is encouraged.

 The `transitions` list requires integer inputs that correspond to the number of seconds that it takes for the light transition to occur.
 Note that LED light bulbs can have unexpected color variations due to differences in firmware programming when applying transition length effects.
 If precise color control is extremely important, it may be best to stick to transition times of 0.
 If smoothness of lighting effects is desired, then experimentation may be required with RGBW values and transition times to limit any unwanted color variations from the scene.